peterjagusch/jquery-accordian/README.md

-# jquery-accordian
+# jquery-accordion
-A small jQuery Accordian plugin
+A small jQuery Accordion plugin
-Easy use, add in jQuery and jquery-accordian.js and initialize with:
+Easy use, add in jQuery and jquery-accordion.js and initialize with:

 $( ".accordion" ).accordion();
 Note: